sander/scala-macaroons/README.md

   Set(dateBeforeApril18, userIsWilleke, someOtherPredicate)
 ```

-Note that although we are using a set, we can use any function `Predicate => Boolean`.
-To verify, again:
+Note that although this particular example uses a set, we could have used any function `Predicate => Boolean`.
+One particularly useful type of function matches the prefix of the predicate (e.g. `date < `), parses the rest of the predicate and verifies this with data from the request context.

+To verify the macaroon, again:

 ```scala
 assertions.service.verify(macaroon2, predicatesForThisRequest).unsafeRunSync()